XinzeLee/PE-GPT/README.md

 <br><br>
 ## License

-This code is licensed under the [Apache License Version 2.0](./LICENSE).
+This project is licensed under the GNU AGPLv3 with additional terms restricting commercial training.

+While the code may be used freely in open source projects and in academic teaching/research, it may not be used to provide paid courses or commercial training services.
+See the [GNU AGPLv3](./LICENSE) file for full terms.